Skip to content

 Getting Started

-Build a GxP-Ready "Master Planner" in 3 Minutes
+Build a Production-Ready "Master Planner" in 3 Minutes

 This quick-start guide will help you build your first Auditable Agent.
 Unlike a chatbot, this agent is a Deterministic Workflow: it accepts a task, evaluates it, and routes it to an exact specialist.
 Because it's built on Lár, it produces a 21 CFR Part 11-style audit trail by default.